syahrizaldev/form-submission/README.md

-# Form Submission & Validation
+# Form Submission with Netlify

-**Form Submission with Basic Validation Integrated and Deployed on Netlify.**
+Simple Form Submission with Basic Validation Integrated and Deployed on Netlify.